Ephesians 1:3–14

 Take 1–2 responses only.
 If no one responds:

-"That's okay — it may click more once you see them in action.
+"That's okay, it may click more once you see them in action.
 Let's get into the text."

 Do not spend more than 3 minutes here.
 The energy belongs in the Question Arc.

-Speak this in your own words — do not read it verbatim.
+Speak this in your own words, do not read it verbatim.
 The goal is a natural, grounding moment, not a formal introduction.

 "Before we read, I want to give you a quick picture of what we're doing today.
 These seven guardrails are not rules you have to follow before God will listen to your Bible reading.
 They are tools — like a level or a plumb line — that help you know when the text is saying one thing and you're hearing something different.
 Today we're going to read Ephesians 1:3–14 together, and each time we ask a question, I'm going to name which guardrail is at work.
 By the end of the hour, you'll have seen all seven in action.
 Let's read."

-START HERE — Pure Observation (no guardrail named yet — 3–4 questions, 5–6 min)
+No guardrail named yet — 3–4 questions, 5–6 min

-"Who is Paul praising and talking about in verses 3–14?"
+- "Who is Paul praising and talking about in verses 3–14?"
 (WHO)

-"What does Paul say God has given believers in verse 3?"
+- "What does Paul say God has given believers in verse 3?"
 (WHAT)

-"What phrase does Paul repeat in verses 6, 12, and 14?
+- "What phrase does Paul repeat in verses 6, 12, and 14?
 Write it out exactly."
 (WHAT)

-"Can you find all three persons of the Trinity somewhere in verses 3–14?
+- "Can you find all three persons of the Trinity somewhere in verses 3–14?
 Where does each one appear?"
 (WHO)

-(After the Start Here questions, transition with:)
+After the Start Here questions, transition with:

 "This next question uses the Literal Guardrail — which tells us to read according to the kind of writing this is and to take the literary structure seriously."